-Osteoporosis Assessment Form
+Osteoporosis Custom Form

 The 2010 Clinical Practice Guidelines for the Diagnosis and Management of Osteoporosis in Canada and the 2015 Clinical Practice Guidelines for the Frail Elderly offer evidence-based screening and treatment recommendations for adults over 50 years.
 We have developed an osteoporosis and falls assessment tool based on the guidelines, that can be integrated into the electronic medical records (EMR) with the aim of improving osteoporosis-related care in family practice.

 This tool is now available for PS Suite and OSCAR EMR users.
 The custom form is multi-functional and offers a number of features to support family physicians in their decision making process during osteoporosis patients’ visits.

 - Screening patients without a previous diagnosis of osteoporosis

 - Reassessing patients with a fall and/or fracture related events